 On top of that, customers couldn’t find the menu for individual vendors.
 Each shop had its own website with varying order, tip, and pickup practices, and many guests struggled to adapt to the change every time they wanted something new.

 In November of 2020, Pearl decided they were ready to move to the next step in their vision.
 They needed a solution to streamline the ordering and payment process — one that benefited their vendors, their customers, and most importantly, their accounting department.
 They needed a tech company that would see their Plazamaker mentality and ask, “how can we help.”

 Pearl Food Hall took Bbot’s in-venue ordering system and hit the ground running.
 Managing orders and payments from over 100 individual tables on campus needed a powerful online tool, and they created a multi-vendor menu to suit their needs.
 Three apartment buildings situated on Pearl’s campus also benefited from the change.
 Guests staying in any of the 638 apartment units can order from any vendor and have their food delivered right to their door.

 “In this industry, it is so hard to find people to work right now.
 Bbot is literally keeping restaurants afloat, which is phenomenal.
-It has completely changed our operations,” Grace said.
+It has completely changed our operations,” Smith said.